A robust and versatile deep learning model for prediction of the arterial input function in dynamic small animal $\left[^{18}\text{F}\right]$FDG PET imaging: Discussion

 \paragraph{Generalization challenges with unseen tracers}

-When applied to the external dataset using tracers not seen during training (\fdopa{} and \psma{}), both models exhibited reduced performance.
+When applied to a dataset using tracers not seen during training (\fdopa{} and \psma{} tracers), both models exhibited reduced performance.
 This result is consistent with the expectation that different tracers produce distinct uptake patterns and temporal kinetics, making generalization difficult without exposure during training.
 Future work may explore strategies for improving generalization across tracers, such as domain adaptation~\cite{transferlearning2021zhuang, domainadaptation2021Farahani}, tracer-aware conditioning, or semi-supervised strategies~\cite{chapelle2009SSL}.